Sleighs/chat-plus/README.md

 <br/>

-<p align="center">ChatPlus is developed independently, and is not officially endorsed by or affiliated with Rumble.</p>
+<p align="">ChatPlus is developed independently, and is not officially endorsed by or affiliated with Rumble.</p>

 ### Features